denkungsart/filmmakers-api/docs/blog-posts.md

 title | string | Title of the blog post note | string | Optional comment on the post body | string | Plain text representation of the blog post body with line breaks, **but no HTML markup** body_html | string | Blog post body with **HTML markup**, includes images with copyright information.
+Content is automatically sanitized.
 Allowed HTML tags are `a, br, div, em, figcaption, figure, h1, img, li, ol, strong, ul`.
 Example CSS to show copyright over the image at the top left corner: `.image-wrapper { position: relative; } .image-caption { position: absolute; top: 0; left: 0; z-index: 1; }` publication_date | datetime | Publication date of this post source | string | Original source of the post – e.g., a newspaper in case an article was shared from an external URL.
 Will be null in case of internal posts, i.e., posts written by the entity themselves. source.url | string | URL of the source article